andibarg/photo-diagnostic-tools/README.md

 # photo-diagnostic-tools
-Diagnostic tools for photos, such as RGB histograms, focus peaking, highlight clipping warning, and EXIF data.
+Diagnostic tools for photo editing, such as RGB histograms, focus peaking, highlight clipping warning, and EXIF data.

 ### Usage